connect - connect a socket

 An I/O error occurred while reading from or writing to the file system.

-Too many symbolic links were encountered in translating the pathname in name.
+Too many symbolic links were encountered in translating the pathname in address.

-A component of the path prefix of the pathname in name does not exist.
+A component of the path prefix of the pathname in address is not a directory.

 There were insufficient STREAMS resources available to complete the operation.